Office (855) CPO-NAVY / 855.276.6289

 Comes complete with original clapper and one of our custom bell ropes.

 This classic bell is in very good condition and has been very well preserved.
 Cast in iron with raised lettering U.S.N. and Harvard Lock Company.
 Bells during this period of WW-II were cast in iron as a result of an emergency order from Washington limiting the use of bronze and brass to actual combat essentials.
 It weighs approximately 18 pounds and is 10 inches tall by 9-1/2 inches across.
-Please see the video below for this beautiful bell and listen as it rings 8 bells!
-Please contact me to obtain shipping charges prior to your purchase.
+See the video below for this beautiful bell and listen as it rings 8 bells!

 |Very Large Brass Bell